ACHIEVEMENT DEPENDS ON PROVEN CONCEPTS & METHODOLOGY

 ~ Concepts of Southern Wild Camping ~

-Most Outdoor Recreationists (Hikers, Backpackers, etc.) enjoy the Outdoors only along a predetermined path/trail moving from Point A (beginning) to Point B (ending).
-What is missed along the way?
+Most Outdoor Recreationists (Hikers, Backpackers, etc.) enjoy the Outdoors only along a predetermined established path/trail moving from Point A to Point B. What is missed along the way?
 What is beyond the trail & off the beaten path?
+The concept of uncharted exploration drives us to true curiousity & adventure.

-The Southern Wild Camp Experience combines Research, Information Gathering, Transportation Routing, Planning, Prepping, eScouting, Mapping, Safety, Terrain Navigation, Wild Campsite Establishment, Self-Sustainable Principles & Mental/Physical Prowess.
+The Southern Wild Camp experience combines Research, Information, Documentation, Transportation Routing, Planning, Prepping, E-Scouting, Mapping, Safety, Terrain Navigation, Site Suitability, Self-Sustainability & Mental/Physical Prowess.

-Wild Camping also encompasses Wellbeing, Situational Awareness, Primitive Skills, Woodsmanship & Survival.
+Wild Camping also encompasses Primitive Ethics, Woodsmanship & Survival skills rarely used today.

 ~ Wild Camping Methodology ~